 Viviana Berkman is an associate in the Business Law Group at Cassels.
-Viviana specializes in environmental, regulatory and Aboriginal law, and has experience in obtaining approvals for developments in the renewable energy, electricity, pipeline, oil and gas and mining sectors.
-Viviana has dealt with matters before the Canada Energy Regulator (formerly the National Energy Board), the Alberta Energy Regulator and the Alberta Surface Rights Board.
+Viviana specializes in environmental, regulatory and Aboriginal law, and has experience in all aspects of natural resource project development.
+In this context, Viviana provides practical advice to developers on project planning, obtaining necessary approvals, drafting and negotiating agreements for the implementation of projects, as well as meeting regulatory and environmental requirements arising from project execution.
+Viviana has dealt with matters before the Canada Energy Regulator (formerly the National Energy Board), the Impact Assessment Agency of Canada, the Alberta Energy Regulator and the Alberta Surface Rights Board.

 Viviana’s representative work includes acting for:

 - Trans Mountain Corporation, with regard to regulatory and land approvals for the proposed Trans Mountain Expansion Project since 2018